ekosistema/audio-process/README.md

    1. Shuffle Audio
    2. Auto Fade
    3. Auto Loop
+   4. Add Silence
 4. Troubleshooting
 5. File Descriptions

 ## 1. Introduction

-The Audio Process Tool is a versatile command-line application that allows you to perform various operations on audio files, including shuffling, fading, and looping.
+The Audio Process Tool is a versatile command-line application that allows you to perform various operations on audio files, including shuffling, fading, looping, and adding silence.
 This manual will guide you through the installation process and explain how to use each feature of the tool.

 ## 2. Installation